Pittsburgh SSDI Denied Claim Attorney

 The Appeals Process

-Here is a short list of what the appeals process requires and what we will do for you:
+Here is a shortlist of what the appeals process requires and what we will do for you:

 - Request for hearing or reconsideration: We will file a formal petition to request a hearing for reconsideration of your application.
-Your request will include details and specifics about why the SSA should reconsider their decision, including testimony and reports from medical experts and disability experts.
+Your request will include details and specifics about why the SSA should reconsider its decision, including testimony and reports from medical experts and disability experts.
 The deadline for requesting a hearing is 60 days.

 - Hearing before an administrative law judge (ALJ): Your formal hearing will be held in front of an administrative law judge from the Social Security Administration.
 This is your first opportunity to tell your story face-to-face.
 We will coach you in the appropriate way to present your evidence and be there for you throughout the entire hearing to answer legal questions as they arise.
 The ALJ hearing is often the place where most denied claims are overturned and benefits are approved.
 Following the hearing, it may take several months for the judge to make a decision.